glitch-txs/w3/README.md

 }
 ```

-2. Import the `connect` function and choose as arg a connector's name as string, you'll get autocomplete:
+2. Import the `connect` function and choose a connector's name as arg, you'll get autocomplete:
 ```tsx
 import { connect } from '@glitch-txs/w3'